laurenok24/NSAQA/README.md

+⚠️ ***Please note that all materials are available for non-commercial use only.*** ⚠️ Please do not use any of our materials for any commercial purposes in any form or capacity.

 # Neuro-Symbolic AQA (NS-AQA)
 ## 🏆 CVPR 2024 CVSports Best Paper Award
 This repository contains the Python code implementation of NS-AQA for platform diving.